Learn How to Reconcile Accounts for FREE!

 Interest charged

-We must compare the accounting records against all four to ensure the accounting records are accurate.
+We must compare the accounting records against all four to ensure that they are accurate.
 If there are mistakes, these must be corrected.
-Common errors highlighted by doing a reconciliation are missing transactions and duplicate entries.
+Common errors highlighted by a reconciliation include missing transactions and duplicate entries.

 Loan Statement Example